There is so much to love about the parks of Walt Disney World.

-As if this weren’t enough, you have the Epcot Food and Wine Festival each Fall.
-This mammoth event draws Disney and food fans from all over for six weeks of culinary and beverage demos, special events, and amazing Marketplace Booths.
+As if this weren’t enough, you have the Epcot International Food and Wine Festival each Fall.
+This mammoth event draws Disney and food fans from all over for eight weeks of culinary and beverage demos, special events, and amazing Marketplace Booths.

 VERY tough to beat Epcot when it comes to food… .

 More than any other park, the Studios is the playground to run to when you’re in need of a big ole’ dose of sugar, cake-style.
-Starring Rolls Cafe has its share of cupcake legends, like the Butterfinger Cupcake (be still my beating heart) and the Chocolate Peanut Butter Cupcake.
+Trolley Car Cafe has inherited former go-to bakery Starring Roll’s cupcake legends, like the Chocolate Peanut Butter Crunch Cupcake (aka the Butterfinger Cupcake (be still my beating heart) and the Chocolate Peanut Butter Cupcake.